emsesp/docs/docs/Configuring.md

 External sensors, like temperature and analog sensors can be attached to a range of GPIO pins on the ESP32 chip.
 If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the WebUI without any additional configuration.

 To add analog sensors click on `Add Analog Sensor` and choose between a normal Digital in/out, a Counter (counting on/off pulses), ADC for measuring voltages, Timer, Rate and PWM 0-2.
+Note, the counter value is persisted and and not reset on reboot.

 ![Web](_media/screenshot/web_sensor.png)